-This guide provides research tips and suggested resources for tracing information about individual soldiers who served during World War 1.
-It is primarily concerned with Australian soldiers, but there is also British information, as the Australian forces were under British command during World War I. There is also some information on the military histories and periodicals of other countries.
+This guide provides research tips and suggested resources for tracing information about individual soldiers and nurses who served during World War 1.
+The focus is on Australian soldiers, with some information on British sources, as the Australian forces were under British command during World War I. There is also some information on the military histories and periodicals of other countries.

-If you know which unit or units a soldier served in, you can research the the battles or campaigns his unit served in.
+If you know which unit or units a soldier served in, you can research the battles or campaigns his unit served in.
 This guide will help you to find this information.
-Most of the official documents relating to individual soldiers are held by the National Archives of Australia (NAA) and the Australian War Memorial (AWM) and is available online.
-This guide provides links to these sources.
+Even if you don't know the name of a soldier's unit, you can find his digitised service record on the National Archives of Australia (NAA) website

 An Australian soldier's war